rasql/pymunk-tutorial/docs/intro/intro.rst

 A bouncing ball
 ---------------

-We start this tutorial with simple bouncing ball simulation.
+We start this tutorial with a simple bouncing ball simulation.
 The first thing we need to do is to import the ``pymunk`` and the ``pygame`` module::

     import pymunk